aparnaprasendran-dev/ecommerce-business-analytics/README.md

 # 🛒 E-Commerce Business Analytics Dashboard

-An end-to-end **Business Intelligence & Data Analytics Project** built using **SQL, Power BI, DAX, and Excel** to analyze an e-commerce dataset and generate actionable business insights.
+An end-to-end **Business Intelligence & Data Analytics** project built using **SQL, Power BI, DAX, and Excel** to analyze an e-commerce dataset and generate actionable business insights for sales, customers, products, deliveries, and returns.

 ---

 # 📌 Project Overview

-This project demonstrates the complete data analytics workflow—from writing SQL queries to answer business questions to building an interactive Power BI dashboard for decision-making.
+This project demonstrates the complete data analytics workflow—from querying relational data using SQL to designing an interactive Power BI dashboard for business decision-making.

-The project focuses on:
+The project includes:

-- Revenue analysis
-- Customer behaviour
-- Product performance
-- Delivery performance
-- Return analysis
-- Business KPI monitoring
+- Writing SQL queries to answer real-world business questions
+- Building a star schema data model in Power BI
+- Creating DAX measures and KPIs
+- Designing interactive dashboards for business users
+- Generating insights to support data-driven decisions

 ---